Sammyverse0/C-code/README.md

-This is my first git repositary
+This is my first git repositary.
+Author - Samriddhi